Mental Health Facilities Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Clinic - 43.9 miles from Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Clinic is a mental health facility in Lewiston, ID, located at 428 6th Avenue, 83501 zip code area.
 Saint Joseph Regional Medical Center Mental Health Clinic provides hospital inpatient treatment.
-Saint Joseph Regional Medical Center Mental Health Clinic provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
-Additional services offered by Saint Joseph Regional Medical Center Mental Health Clinic consist of suicide prevention services and case management.
+Saint Joseph Regional Medical Center Mental Health Clinic provides integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Additional services offered by Saint Joseph Regional Medical Center Mental Health Clinic consist of case management and suicide prevention services.

 Learn More